REConnect: Participatory RE for Social Sustainability: REConnect in Practice: Project Examples

-Improving access to shelters and basic care for women fleeing intimate partner violence and facing homelessness has been the goal of the Herluma project in collaboration with the Greater Victoria Coalition to End Homelessness (GVCEH) organization in Victoria, British Columbia.
-Through a number of pivots, the project developed a web-based ``fleeing-violence navigator" that aggregates up-to-date bed availability and more effective operations in local shelters.
+Improving access to shelters for women fleeing intimate partner violence and facing homelessness has been the goal of the Herluma project, conducted in collaboration with the Greater Victoria Coalition to End Homelessness (GVCEH) in Victoria, British Columbia.
+Through a series of design pivots driven entirely by community engagement, the project produced a web-based fleeing-violence navigator that aggregates real-time shelter bed availability for shelter staff.

-\textbf{\textit{Forging authentic connections}} with the women experiencing homelessness and the homeless shelters' staff required more than technical readiness; it demanded an understanding of the deeply rooted systemic problems, intergenerational trauma, and stress within shelter staff.
-The Herluma team started building relationships in sessions led by people with lived homelessness experience.
-Powerful, emotionally charged sessions enabled the team to understand the stigmatization around homelessness \cite{burrows2019motivational}, and the complexity behind how an individual, as a child, is destined to be homeless as a result of generational abuse and poverty.
-A key stakeholder, the GVCEH facilitated focus-groups with women experiencing domestic violence, some of whom had later experienced homelessness, in hopes of gathering pain points of how a technical solution may help them find resources and shelters.
-The authenticity of the team in understanding the problem at its core helped build trust and a relationship with the homeless women and GVCEH.